daniel-1789/rpg-coc/Dark Ages/Dark Ages Recaps.md

 They then retrieved the infant, took their wolf pelts, and returned to Totburh.
 They were held in great esteem by the folk of Totburh.
 Oswyn granted each a horse and a blade and Saga took the infant to raise herself.

+## The Doom That Came to Wessex
+AD 999, March

+The spring of the year 999 began well in Totburh.
+Hothere, the almoner from St. Swithun’s, was making one of his frequent visits.
+He and three other monks come to Totburh periodically to speak with the priests and anyone who might need their guidance.

+That night, Saga, Cuthbert, and Wulfstan caught sight of a pyre lit on a nearby hill - a Viking ship was attacking.
+They sounded the alarm, with all the churches of the burh ringing their bells.

+Cuthbert and Wulfstan did battle atop the walls, stopping the Vikings from getting into the burh.
+Saga tended to the many injured - including treating some of the wounded Vikings, for they could be ransomed back to their settlement.

+Oswyn dispatched the bulk of the hearthweru to pursue the Vikings.
+However, Hothere brought word that the monastery was under attack as well.
+Cuthbert, Wulfstan, and Saga accompanied Hothere back to the monastery.

+Dawn was still some two hours away when they reached the monastery - parts of it on fire and there was an overall red glow.
+They saw Vikings and monks doing bizarre acts - and with time, they realized each of the afflicted was acting out one of the seven deadly sins.
+Saga stopped a monk from raping a slave woman.
+They saw other Vikings and monks eating or lounging together - and others fighting.
+One monk, Jurmin, approached them filled with wrath.

+They encountered a merchant, Mousoulios, who claimed to be the the greatest trader ever.
+He showed them a cask he had brought the monks.
+It had written on it in Greek (he translated for them) - “I am called Phêth.
+I make men consumptive and cause hemorrhagia”.

+The abbott, Abbot Grimcytel was in his cell, staring at the walls.
+The phrase, “Relinquo totus spes” written in blood covered the walls, over and over.
+“Abandon all hope.”
+Grimcytel, upon being prodded, kept repeating “Tuatame ex infernis” meaning, “liberate me from the fire.”
+He then murmured they should speak with Hygerd.

+As the sun rose, they returned to Totburh and at midday consulted with Hygerd, forever dwelling in his cell at Halfdene’s church.
+When told of Phêth he said:
+> > The monastery burns!
+It burns in the sweet smell of Pan’s pissings.
+And lo, I am King Solomon, come to render unto thee.
+I am the master of the air, the earth, the flame, and the wave.
+> The red glow is his coming.
+The twenty-seventh of Lord Sabaoth.
+> Bathed in the pressing of uva Phêth has come.
+If one exorcise me
+> in wine, sweet-smelling and unmixed by the eleventh aeon, and
+> say: ‘I exorcise thee by the eleventh aeon to stop, I demand, Phêth,’
+> then give it to the patient to drink, and I at once retreat.
+Bathed
+> in the blood of many, he lurks below.

+Though not all made sense, and was overall somewhat damaging to their lucidity, they understood enough to acquire unmixed wine from Oswyn.
+They returned to the monastery at dusk and were able to use the incantation and unmixed wine to exorcise the demon Phêth.
+However, there was much damage.
+Many monks were dead, much of the monastery was burned, and the Vikings were still inclined to raid.
+At the very least, the Vikings were persuaded to seek easier prey.